Anthem Medicare Supplement Review (2026): Cost, Pros & Cons

 • Plan G: Covers the same benefits as Plan F except the Part B deductible.
 Plan G has lower premiums than Plan F and is available to all Medicare beneficiaries.

 • Plan N: Requires copays for doctor visits and emergency room trips.
-Plan N costs less than Plans F and G but leaves you with some out-of-pocket expenses.
+Plan N costs less than Plans G and F but leaves you with some out-of-pocket expenses.

 Anthem doesn't offer high-deductible Plans G or F, which many competitors provide.
 High-deductible plans have lower monthly premiums but require you to pay $2,950 out of pocket before coverage starts in 2026.
-If you want the lowest possible monthly premium and can afford higher upfront costs, you'll need to shop with another insurer.
+You'll need to shop with another insurer if you want the lowest possible monthly premium with a higher cost-sharing tradeoff.

 California